UK gender pay statement

 Gender pay gap analysis at Currie & Brown

 At Currie & Brown, we are committed to equal and balanced pay for all, and to tackling gender pay gaps wherever they exist across our organisation.
-The underrepresentation of women is an issue across our industry; RICS data suggests that only 18% of qualified staff in our industry are female.
+The underrepresentation of women is an issue across our industry; RICS data suggests that only 18% of qualified staff in our industry are female (according to RICS data as at February 2022).
 The proportionate lack of women, particularly at more senior levels, is a primary driver of our own gender pay gap.
 As with many organisations in our sector, our support functions are predominantly female, in roles that tend therefore to carry a lower salary, which distorts our statistics.

 At each level, we strive to have an equal balance of pay between male and female staff.
 We analyse this based upon the basic salary our people earn but do recognise that other factors, such as the degree of experience or the location across our UK offices an employee is in, may mean they are more likely to receive higher remuneration than a colleague.
 Our pay and benefits are set against a transparent competency framework and reviewed at the most senior level in our organisation, to ensure we reward people fairly and competitively.
 Our approach is designed to remove any subjectivity or unconscious bias in these decisions.

-• Associate level and above - While women are earning more than men at associate level, there is a gender pay gap at associate director and director level.
-This is reflective of the small sample size distorting the statistics, particularly at director level, where we have newly promoted and new joiners at the lower end of the pay bracket for this level.
-At senior director level the gender pay gap is in favour of women, although this is once again a very small sample size.
+• Associate level and above - While men are marginally earning more than women at associate level, there is a gender pay gap at associate director and director level.
+This is reflective of the small sample size distorting the statistics, particularly at Director level, where we have newly promoted and new joiners at the lower end of the pay bracket for this level.
 We continue to embed positive changes and behaviours in our recruitment practices to ensure we attract and appoint to our most senior roles in a fair and balanced way.

 Gender pay gap key data